Ottawa County, Michigan: Politics

-Ottawa County has long been one of the most consistently Republican counties in Michigan and the country.
-The last Democratic Party candidate to carry the county was George B. McClellan in 1864.
+Ottawa County has long been the most consistently Republican county in Michigan and one of the most Republican in the country.
+The last Democratic presidential candidate to carry the county was George B. McClellan in 1864.
 In 1912, incumbent Republican president William Howard Taft lost the county to "Bull Moose Party" candidate and former Republican President Theodore Roosevelt.

-The county is very Republican even by the standards of traditionally Republican West Michigan.
-As a measure of how Republican the county has been since then, it has rejected Democratic presidential candidates even in national Democratic landslides.
-It was one of the few counties where Franklin Roosevelt was shut out in all four of his presidential bids, and was one of only three counties in the state to vote for Barry Goldwater over Lyndon Johnson in 1964; Johnson won 45% of the county's vote, the last time a Democrat won at least 40% of the county's vote.
+Being part of a local "Bible Belt", the county is very Republican even by the standards of traditionally Republican west Michigan.
+As a measure of how Republican the county has been since 1864, it has rejected Democratic presidential candidates even in national Democratic landslides.
+It was one of the few counties where Franklin Roosevelt was shut out in all four of his presidential bids, and was one of only three counties in the state to vote for Barry Goldwater over Lyndon Johnson in 1964.
+Lyndon Johnson won 45% of the county's vote, the last time a Democrat won at least 40% of the county's vote.
 During the 1986 gubernatorial election, it was the only county not to back James Blanchard for a second term.
+Historically, college town Holland was the only place where Democrats won the majority of residents, though Democrats have recently made gains in Grand Haven.
+It is also one of the few counties in Michigan that have swung leftward since 2016.

 In 2008, it was one of the only two counties in Michigan where Barack Obama did not win 40 percent of the county's vote, and his weakest county, being the only one where John McCain received more than 60 percent of the vote, as he won it by 24 points while Obama carried the state by 16.5 points.
-In 2020, Joe Biden had the best performance of any Democratic presidential candidate in Ottawa County since 1964.
+In 2024, Kamala Harris had the best performance of any Democratic presidential candidate in Ottawa County since 1964, though she still lost the county by 20 points.
 During the COVID-19 pandemic in Michigan, county officials and their families faced death threats following the introduction of mask mandates at public schools, with conservative groups influencing the 2022 Michigan elections to "preserve local heritage".
-A far-right government that some described as holding Christian nationalist values was subsequently elected in the 2022 elections.
+A new county government that some described as holding Christian nationalist values was subsequently elected in the 2022 elections.

 Perhaps the most prominent politician in Ottawa County History was Grand Haven's Thomas W. Ferry.
 Thomas Ferry served as an Ottawa County Clerk at age 21.
 He went on to become a member of the Michigan House of Representatives, the Michigan Senate, the U.S. House of Representatives and the U.S. Senate.
 While in the U.S. Senate, he served as President Pro Tempore (during the 44th and 45th congresses).
 As Pro Tempore, he became, upon the death of Vice President Henry Wilson on November 22, 1875, next in the line of presidential succession, and remained so until March 4, 1877.